nanakoohashi/Statistics/Theory.md

 ## Parametric vs. nonparametric statistics
 ### What is the difference between parametric and nonparametric methods?
 - **Student's t-test**: compares the means of two populations.
   - *Ex.
-The mean heights of men and women using the sample data.
+The mean heights of men and women using the sample data.*
   - **Assumptions**: Normal distribution for each population.
+**Parametric Method**: Makes inferences based on assuming some statistical distribution of a population or for a statistic.
+(Normal distribution).